abbott/hardn/docs/configuration.md

 sshKeyPath: ".ssh_%u"               # Path to SSH keys (%u = username)
 sshConfigFile: "/etc/ssh/sshd_config.d/manage.conf"  # SSH config file location
 ```

+**Important**: The `sshPort` setting is the single source of truth for SSH port configuration throughout the application.
+Hardn will automatically set an SSH policy with your configured port.

 ### Feature Toggles